 An alternator turns mechanical energy into electrical energy, and a regulator keeps the current in the car stable.
 If something goes wrong with your voltage regulator, you may experience issues with battery charge levels.

-Step-by-Step Guide to Bypass Voltage Regulator
+Step-by-Step for Bypassing Voltage Regulator

 If the voltage regulator is just regulating the output of one line to another, it only requires connections to those two wires (plus the power in, which must be referred to as the regulator’s common).
 That is frequently the case with power supply output, which can be floating and not linked to the ground.